 Process of Mapping the Business process

-Based on the theoretical frames previously defined, the process of mapping the business process can be only be done after analyzing the general organization of the company.
-Then understanding who the important and relevant stakeholders are, which reveals the internal customers that need to be satisfied.
-To improve communication, a system that is culture and project-specific is recommended to be used, this will also increase the digital innovation of the company (Bider and Perjons, 2018).
-The engineering team is often separated from business analysts, however being assisted by an engineering team member could greatly help increase digital innovation when mapping business processes as proved by a recent cross-functional study (Mendling et al. 2020).
+Based on the theoretical frames previously defined, the process of mapping the business process can only be done after analyzing the general organization of the company.
+Then understanding who the important and relevant stakeholders are, reveals the internal customers that need to be satisfied.
+To improve communication, a system that is culture and project-specific is recommended to be used; this will also increase the digital innovation of the company (Bider and Perjons, 2018).
+The engineering team is often separated from business analysts, however, being assisted by an engineering team member could greatly help increase digital innovation when mapping business processes, as proved by a recent cross-functional study (Mendling et al. 2020).

 Improving the Processes

 According to (Page, 2015), there are multiple steps to improve a business process: